2026 Report

 Exit Performance

-Female founders demonstrate superior exit capabilities according to PitchBook's 2024 All In report 5:
+Female founders demonstrate superior exit capabilities according to PitchBook's 2024 All In report5:

 • Exit timing: 6 months faster to exit on average than male founders